VeriorPies/MineCloud/README.md

 ### **_ONE MORE THING!!!_**

 If you have deployed MineCloud more than once, **THERE MIGHT BE DANGLING SPOT INSTANCE REQUESTS THAT WILL CONSTANTLY CHARGE YOU.
-MAKE SURE TO CHECK YOUR [EC2 SPOT REQUESTS TAB](https://console.aws.amazon.com/ec2/home#SpotInstances:) AND CANCEL THE DANGLING SPOT REQUEST IF IT EXISTED!!**
+MAKE SURE TO CHECK YOUR [EC2 SPOT REQUESTS TAB](https://console.aws.amazon.com/ec2/home#SpotInstances:) AND CANCEL THE DANGLING SPOT REQUEST IF THERE'S ANY!!**

 ## How does it work?
 ![Diagram](/images/MineCloudDiagram.png)